albatrossflavour/puppet_os_patching/README.md

 ## Limitations

-This module is for PE2018+ with agents capable of running tasks.
-It is currently limited to the Red Hat and Debian based operating systems (CentOS, Ubuntu, Debian, RedHat etc).
-Windows (WSUS) functionality is being actively worked on.

 RedHat 5 based systems have support but lack a lot of the yum functionality added in 6, so things like the upgraded package list and job ID will be missing.

 ## Development